NASCAR O'Reilly Auto Parts Series at Talladega Superspeedway: Manufacturer wins

-Fall race
+October race

-The United Rentals 250 is a NASCAR O'Reilly Auto Parts Series race at Talladega Superspeedway in Lincoln, Alabama that has been held since 2020.
+The TPG 250 (also known as The Progress Group 250) is a NASCAR O'Reilly Auto Parts Series race at Talladega Superspeedway in Lincoln, Alabama that has been held since 2020.
 The race is held on the weekend of the NASCAR Cup Series' YellaWood 500.
 Austin Hill is the defending race winner.

 History

 The event was created in 2020 as a temporary round after the Mid-Ohio Sports Car Course race was canceled due to the COVID-19 pandemic; the inaugural running marked the first time that the Xfinity Series raced at Talladega in the fall.
 Justin Haley won the race to complete a sweep of the season's Talladega rounds.
 The race joined the Xfinity schedule in 2021 and is the second race in the series' playoffs.

 The race was not on the schedule in 2023, as it was replaced by the Chicago Street Race.
 However, because of logistics of scheduling the second half of the Xfinity Series season in 2024 as part of NBC Sports' forced two-week break for the Olympic Games in Paris, the race return as part of YellaWood 500 weekend.